Basic First Aid and the DRSABC Code

 You must try to assess just how responsive the victim is.

-- If the injured person doesn't respond to the vocal ques, tap them firmly on the chest.
+- If the injured person doesn't respond to the vocal questions, tap them firmly on the chest.

 Shouting for Help In an Emergency